-At UVA, we encourage you to ask questions.
-Get second opinions.
 We strive to offer care that supports you as a whole person.
-And we offer expertise that gives comfort and hope.
+And we offer expertise that will give you and your family comfort and hope.

-At UVA, you have options.
+At UVA Health, our kidney cancer specialists have expertise in the full range of treatments.
+With us, you'll have options.
 You'll find the latest technologies.
 And we have experience with combining treatments to maximize their effect.
-We'll create a plan customized to your case.
-This could include:

-- Surgery to remove kidney, part of a kidney, or tumor
+- Robotic or open surgery to remove the kidney, part of the kidney, or the tumor

 - Targeted therapy

-There are two main types of kidney cancer.
+Kidney cancer is any abnormal growth or tumor in the normal kidney tissue.
+There are 2 main types of kidney cancer.
 Wilms' tumor occurs in children.
 Renal cell carcinoma effects adults.
 The cancer cells start either in the lining of your ureter or in connective tissue.

 - Blood in the urine